 Universities are particularly keen to attract students from disadvantaged backgrounds onto their programmes.
-For example Queen's University Pathway Opportunity Programme provides young people completing year 1 of A Levels or a BTEC Level 3 with the opportunity to learn more about the university and receive additional support to make a successful UCAS application.
+For example Queen's University Pathway Opportunity Programme provides young people aged between 16 and 19 completing year 1 of A Levels or a BTEC Level 3 with the opportunity to learn more about the university and receive additional support to make a successful UCAS application.

 Applications usually open in October with the deadline in November.
-You can find out more at from the Widening Participation Unit of Queen's University Belfast. www.qub.ac.uk
+You can find out more about the Pathway or from the Widening Participation Unit of Queen's University Belfast.